10 Signs Your Flu Might Be Deadly

-The virus can become deadly when it triggers a sickness like pneumonia—inflammation of the air sacs in the lungs (which may fill with fluid).
+The influenza virus can become deadly when it triggers a sickness like pneumonia—inflammation of the air sacs in the lungs which may then fill with fluid, Dr. Arthur says.
 The subsequent infection can be deadly.
 Other serious conditions that can lead to life-threatening infections include inflammation of the heart (myocarditis), brain (encephalitis), and sepsis—the body’s response to infection which triggers inflammation throughout the body and can result in organ failure or death.
-Keep track of the following signs to know if your flu is becoming more dangerous.
+Keep track of the following signs to know if your flu is becoming more dangerous:

 Chest or abdominal pain

 If you experience chest pain, says Dr. Sonpal, you should consider a trip to the ER to rule out heart trouble.
 This could be a sign of infection such as myocarditis (inflammation of the heart) or pericarditis (inflammation of the sac around the heart).
 If you suffer from a preexisting heart issue like congestive heart failure, an infection resulting from the flu could make conditions worse.
 Read how this man’s “cold” turned out to be a heart attack.

 Sudden dizziness or confusion

-While a high fever can leave you feeling a little disoriented, dizziness and confusion can be a sign of infection.
+While a high fever can leave you feeling a little disoriented, extreme dizziness, cognitive problems, and confusion can be a sign of infection, Dr. Arthur says.
 It’s important to get checked out immediately if you start to experience any such signs.
 And check out these flu-prevention strategies.

 Severe or persistent vomiting

 You’re a certain age or size

 Senior citizens (over the age of 65) and people who are overweight or obese are more likely to get the flu and to suffer serious complications from it, warns Dr. Sonpal.
-These groups tend to have weaker immune systems and a lower immune response to viruses, and can therefore be at risk for complications.
-The CDC stresses that the elderly especially watch for secondary infections.
-“This is because the immune system typically weakens with age,” Dr. Sonpal says.
-Here’s are some ways to tell that flu season is in full effect.
+These groups tend to have weaker immune systems and a lower immune response to viruses, and can, therefore, be at risk for complications, the CDC says.
+Be on your guard by making sure you know these ways to tell that flu season is in full effect.